 To reach the pagoda, you must take a boat ride along the scenic Yen River, followed by a hike or cable car ride up the mountain.
 Along the way, pilgrims pray for good fortune, health, and prosperity.
 The festival offers an immersive spiritual experience combined with breathtaking natural landscapes.

-Celebrated in April, the Hùng Kings’ Festival honours Vietnam’s legendary founders, the Hùng Kings.
+Celebrated in April (in 2025, this falls on April 7), the Hùng Kings’ Festival honours Vietnam’s legendary founders, the Hùng Kings.
 The festival takes place at the Hùng Temple in Phú Thọ Province, where locals and visitors gather to pay tribute to the first rulers of Vietnam.

 The Hùng Kings’ Festival honours Vietnam’s legendary founders, the Hùng Kings.